Validation

 TM5 requires preprocessed meteo (mass fluxes from spectral harmonics), not raw ERA5 NetCDF.
 See METEO_PREPROCESSING.md for details.

-1. Download ERA5 spectral GRIB data (VO, D, LNSP) - IN PROGRESS
+1. Download ERA5 spectral GRIB data (VO, D, LNSP) - DONE

 AspectTM5 approachJulia model approach

-AdvectionMass fluxes from spectral integrationMass fluxes from gridpoint winds
+AdvectionMass fluxes from spectral integrationSpectral mass fluxes (same approach) or gridpoint

 Operator splittingX-Y-Z-Z-Y-X with continuous mX-Y-Z-Z-Y-X with continuous m (same)